Dmitriy Bunin Author of Frames X UI kit

 We've curated fonts featuring the most practical and distinctive text symbols.
 These typefaces offer a wide range of unique characters so that you can try them out.

-1. Symbola font - Extensive symbol coverage.
+1. Symbola font - Extensive symbols support font.

 3. Segoe UI Symbol - Microsoft's symbol-rich font.